^

 • Corynebacterium pseudodiphtheriticum.

-As can be seen from the composition of imudon with stomatitis - this is an effective remedy against candidiasis form of inflammation, as well as bacterial inflammatory process.
+As can be seen from the composition of Imudon for stomatitis, it is an effective remedy against the candidal form of inflammation, as well as against the bacterial inflammatory process.

-The drug is indicated for the activation of local immune defense of the oral cavity, as it increases the production of lysozyme as an effective antibacterial enzyme.
-In addition, imudon helps to increase the level of immunoglobulin A in saliva, which is an effective way to prevent recurrence of stomatitis.
+The drug is indicated for activating local immune protection of the oral cavity, as it increases the production of lysozyme as an effective antibacterial enzyme.
+In addition, Imudon helps to increase the level of immunoglobulins A in saliva, which is an effective way to prevent relapses of stomatitis.

-The regimen and dosage examples (the exact dose is set by the doctor):
+Administration regimen and dosage examples (the exact dose is determined by the doctor):

-1. The acute form of stomatitis.
-Adult patients and adolescents older than 14 years - from 6 to 8 tablets per day.
+1. Acute stomatitis.
+Adults and adolescents over 14 years old – 6 to 8 tablets per day.
 The course of treatment is 7-10 days.

 2. Prevention of stomatitis.
-Adults and children older than 14 years - 6 tablets per day every 2 hours, the course - 21 days.
-Prophylaxis is carried out every six months.
+Adults and children over 14 years old – 6 tablets per day every 2 hours, course – 21 days.
+Prevention is carried out every six months.

-4. Prevention of inflammation in the oral cavity.
-Children from 3 to 14 years old - 4-6 tablets a day for 21 days.
+4. Prevention of inflammatory process in the oral cavity.
+Children from 3 to 14 years old – 4-6 tablets per day for 21 days.

 • Nausea.